manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 In robotics research, always before working with a real robot, we simulate the robot behaviour in a virtual environment close to the real one. **Gazebo** is an open source 3D robotics simulator and includes an ODE physics engine and OpenGL rendering, and supports code integration for closed-loop control in robot drives.
 This is sensor simulation and actuator control.

-We will create a new spawn.launch file to spawn the robot in an empty world:
+We will create a new rubot_gazebo.launch file to spawn the robot in an empty world:
 ```xml
 <launch>
   <!-- Define the needed parameters -->